twinlogix/typetta/docs/chapters/help-and-support/support.md

 # Support

 ## Found a bug or want to propose a new feature?
-If you found a bug, issue, or you just want to propose a new feature, create an issue on the [GitHub repository](https://github.com/twinlogix/typetta/issues).
+If you found a bug, issue, or just want to propose a new feature, create an issue on the [GitHub repository](https://github.com/twinlogix/typetta/issues).

 ## Have a question?
 If you have a question, you can ask it on StackOverflow or other community support channels.
 You can also create a discussion on the [GitHub repository](https://github.com/twinlogix/typetta/discussions).